Who should read these disclosures?

 What’s included in these disclosures?

-NAB is a provisionally registered “swap dealer” with under the CFTC regulations, and the information below includes disclosure which NAB is required to disclose to you pursuant to CFTC regulation 23.431 prior to entering into any pre-trade “Transaction” (as defined in the “General Disclosure Statement” of the ISDA DF Disclosure).
+NAB is a registered “swap dealer” under the CFTC regulations, and the information below includes disclosures which NAB is required to provide to you pursuant to CFTC regulation 23.431 prior to entering into any pre-trade “Transaction” (as defined in the “General Disclosure Statement for Transactions” of Disclosure Documents published by the International Swaps and Derivatives Association, Inc.).

 For information on the material characteristics that would generally apply to certain swap transactions that we would execute with you, please view the “Material Economic Terms” section and the “Material Risk Disclosures” below.